StaxWP/visibility-logic-elementor/readme.txt

 2. Advanced - Visibility control settings - Hide for users

 == Changelog ==

+= 2.1.3 =
+* Moving from version 1.2.0 is won't change anything on your site.
+We added safe fallback settings for older setting from v1.
+Old settings are now being taken into consideration and are available in the Widget settings.
+You can switch to nee new settings if you like or just leave those in place.

 = 2.1.2 =
 * Added more User meta conditional operators